PriyankaChimthankar/Database-Analytics-and-Programming/README.md

 # Database Analytics and Programming
- Football Player Analytics using Python
+ Football Player Analytics using Python.
+Algorithm to select best players in Football.